 2. How does heat affect the lifecycle performance of LED lights?

-3. Do higher-quality components always guarantee better LED performance?
+4. Do higher-quality components always guarantee better LED performance?

 High-quality components are important, but performance also depends on how well they integrate.
 Engineering discipline ensures compatibility across the system, accounting for voltage variation, temperature changes, and long-term stress.
 Without this integration, even premium components can fail prematurely.

-5. How does manufacturing consistency impact long-term LED performance?
+7. How does manufacturing consistency impact long-term LED performance?

 Manufacturing consistency ensures that every unit matches the intended design and performance standards.
-Engineering-led process control reduces variability, minimizes defects, and helps maintain uniform performance across production batches, which is critical for long-term reliability and customer trust.
+Engineering-led process control reduces variability, minimises defects, and helps maintain uniform performance across production batches, which is critical for long-term reliability and customer trust.